DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-cross-tabs.md

 ---
 # Use Cross Tabs

 The Cross Tab control displays data in rows and columns.
-You can specify what data to use as row/column headers, and what data should be shown in row and column intersections.
+You can specify what data to use as row/column headers, and what data should be shown at row and column intersections.
 You can also determine how to group, sort, format and lay out data.

 ![](../../../../images/eurd-win-cross-tab-field-structure-on-preview.png)